 In the past, Studio Orange has created anime adaptations that have captured the heart of a manga’s story.
 The question is, will they be able to reproduce that magical touch for the BEASTARS anime?

-The preview video trailer gives us a hint of how the manga will be adapted since it shows the first 10 minutes of Episode 1.
 The opening moments follow the manga fairly closely, although in the anime’s version the CG animated silhouette of Tem’s killer gives more hints to the murderer’s identity.

 Otherwise, the remainder of Episode 1’s first half reorders plot events in order to introduce Haru the dwarf rabbit before Legoshi’s famous scene where he lets his carnivorous instincts momentarily take control.
 The anime also skips a lot of dialogue in order to condense the story, but at least the anime manages (so far) to always hit the key beats necessary for keeping characterization intact.